 NM Search & Rescue Council

-The New Mexico Search & Rescue Council (NMSARC) is an organization of search and rescue teams and government agencies with SAR responsibilities in New Mexico.
+The New Mexico Search & Rescue Council (NMSARC) is an organization composed of volunteer search and rescue teams that offer operational assets to the State of New Mexico for SAR.

 NMSARC was incorporated in 1975 with the primary purpose of promoting the common interest of volunteer groups dedicated to saving lives and relieving human suffering during emergencies.
 NMSARC promotes the cooperation and exchange of information among member teams and between the volunteer SAR community and all levels of government.
 NMSARC encourages public education in wilderness safety and is committed to furthering community and government appreciation of SAR benefits and needs.